anirudhn18/analyzing-reddit-comments/README.md

 # Analyzing Reddit Comments

-Codes, files and documentation for analyzing Reddit comments, the project for the Introduction to Statistics course @ MSBA.
+Codes, files and documentation for analyzing Reddit comments, the project for the Harvesting Big Data course @ MSBA.